u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/layout.rst

 .. warning::
    Be careful when replacing default elements' attributes.
-As your theme extends the default one, your changes will take priority over any future Odoo update.
+As your theme extends the default one, your changes will take priority over any future Thrive Bureau ERP update.

 .. note::
    - You should update your module every time you create a new template or record.